top of page

 Specialised Containers:

-Street food took centre stage with 6×6 inch Clamshell Bento Boxes perfectly presenting:
+As the festivities unfolded, street food took centre stage, with 6×6 inch Clamshell Bento Boxes perfectly presenting:

 The 8×8-inch Clamshell Bento Boxes elevated the presentation for: